How to Apply

 - You must be certified or eligible to be certified by the Educational Commission for Foreign Medical Graduates (ECFMG).

-After completing at least one (1) year of hands-on employment as a physician in a U.S. or Canadian healthcare facility, candidates must submit their applications through ERAS.
+- After completing at least one (1) year of hands-on employment as a physician in a U.S. or Canadian healthcare facility, candidates must submit their applications through ERAS.
 This means, for example, completing one year of an ACGME accredited residency program.

 - Note: Externships or observerships and clerkships or internships for which the candidate has paid for training do not meet the requirement for one year of experience.
 The only exception is for those medical schools offering United States clerkships that are completed as a student prior to graduation from medical school.